siberianfox/tinygwiki/Connecting-TinyG.md

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6. <br>
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).
 5 wire motors are usually in a "star" configuration that has a common ground and cannot be driven by most drivers (including TinyG).

-The following color code is typical for most motors
+The following color code is typical for many motors

 	Color | Bipolar | Unipolar | Notes
 	---------|--------------|---------|----